5-C-Folio/coral_to_folio_agreements/README.md

 and is far more complicated in structure than it needs to be to do what it has to do
 3)  I am not a developer and my understanding of object oriented programing is pretty low
 4)  It was customized for the way Coral data is set up in the three 5C servers that use that data.
 It will require adaptation by anyone else
+5) Notecreator.py was a proof of concept that we could attach Coral notes to Folio agreements.
+It was a success, but NoteCreator will not work